MRVDH/budongsan/README.md

+> [!CAUTION]
+> This project is no longer maintained.
+Consider using an alternative or forking if needed.

 # BuDongSan
 An OpenStreetMap based realtor tycoon game.
 BuDongSan (부동산) is the Korean word for real estate.
 Source code can be found on the [develop](https://github.com/MRVDH/budongsan/tree/develop) branch.
 Contributions are always welcome!